 How to Harness the Power of Reporting and Reduce Churn

-Reporting is an essential part of running an agency, but it goes beyond just sending metrics to your clients.
+Reporting is an essential part of running an agency, and automated reporting goes beyond just sending metrics—it's a tool for building trust and retaining clients.
 Here are a few practical ways to utilize reporting and reduce churn.

 1. Elevate Your Reporting Game Through Personalization